shani-web/SQL_retail_sales_p1/README.md

 WHERE category = 'Electronics'
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000 and gender is female. sort the results by category in ascending order**:
+5. **Write a SQL query to find all transactions where the total_sale is greater than 1000 and gender is female.
+Sort the results by category in ascending order**:
 ```sql
 SELECT * FROM retail_sales
 	WHERE total_sale >1000